govfresh/govfresh.github.io/_thoughts/2022-03-21-california-technology-modernization-fund-2022.md

 Aside from a few government technology trade press articles, Alpha's work remains mostly a footnote.
 And as it morphed into ODI, despite having an amazing team, it has yet to find its place within the state's larger innovation ecosystem.

-Alpha's culture, tools, technology and systems thinking approach to operations is something California's TMF should adopt if it's going to realize a return on that $25 million investment.
+Alpha's culture, tools, technology and systems thinking approach to operations is something California's TMF participants should adopt if it's going to realize a return on that $25 million investment.

 Hopefully, there's at least one state entity who will use that funding, seek out Alpha members still with ODI, and be the next Alpha.

 ## The $25 million answer

 Alpha can scale and revolutionize how we deliver government digital services to the people of California.
+We just need our technology leaders to be ready to openly embrace new tools and ways of operating.

 During its send-off event, California's technology leaders heard presentations by team members on how it was executed, lessons learned and the potential for other Alphas throughout the state.